Audi RS 3 review - Reliability and Safety

 Because the RS 3 is based on the VW Group’s modular MQB platform (which saves 55kg compared to its predecessor), it uses a large number of common components already proven throughout the VW, Audi, Skoda and SEAT ranges.

 But that hasn’t prevented the A3 turning in a below-average performance in our 2019 Driver Power satisfaction survey, with the third-generation model (on which the RS 3 is based) coming in 69th overall out of 75 new cars.
-Audi fared slightly better in the manufacturer poll, taking 16th place out of 30 brands.
+Audi fared slightly better in the manufacturer poll, taking 16th place out of 30 brands, but in the latest 2020 ratings fell back to 21st position.

 If you plan to use your RS 3 on track (which we wouldn’t particularly recommend, but might prove hard to resist), or to frequently drive it hard, then it might be worth ordering the optional carbon-ceramic brakes for their longer lifespan and fade-free stopping power.
 However, it's likely the front tyres will be torn to shreds long before the standard cast iron discs start to wilt.